Rainy, icy cold Nova Scotia 'storm-day'.

 2) Add carrots, parsnips, ginger, curry, turmeric, salt, and pepper.
 Combine and cook for another few minutes.

-3) Add honey, lentils, broth, and milk.
+3) Add maple syrup, lentils, broth, and milk.
 Bring to a boil, stirring often to ensure lentils don't stick to the pot.
 Reduce heat to medium-low heat, maintaining a low boil, while lentils and veggies soften, about 20 minutes.
 Keep stirring often, checking if it needs more water to keep it 'soupy'.

 4) Serve atop a bed of brown rice, quinoa or with a crusty piece of bread!
 Yum!!